Buttermilk Blue Cheese ice cream with a poached pear is one of our favorite desserts—it’s thrilling.

 - Place 1 tablespoon of chilled mixture onto a silicone baking mat or parchment paper sprayed with non-stick spray.
 Working in a circular motion, form a 3-inch circle.
 Bake until lightly brown (approximately 15 to 20 minutes).
 Remove from oven and allow to rest for approximately 30 seconds.
 While still warm, peel off and immediately drape over the bottom of a coffee cup.
 Repeat.

-Port Poached Pears & Sauce
+Make The Port Poached Pears & Sauce

 - Combine port wine and spices in a large saucepan and bring to a simmer over medium heat.
 Add pears.
 Cover the pears with an inverted plate, making sure to entirely submerge the pears in the wine.